ibm-cloud-docs/devsecops/devsecops-configuring-sonarqube-scan.md

 {: #sonarqube-config-file}

 You can modify the default configuration without using your own SonarQube instance.
 Create a `sonar-project.properties` file in the repo that you want to create the configuration file in.
 If our script detects an existing `configuration sonar-project.properties` file in the repo, it uses that file instead of the default file.
 For more information about possible analysis parameters in the configuration file, see [Analysis Parameters](https://docs.sonarsource.com/sonarqube-server/latest/analyzing-source-code/analysis-parameters/){: external} here.

+If `sonar.branch.name` is added in the `sonarqube-project.properties` file, then it is set to `sonar-branch-name` env property as default value, otherwise the branch name available from `load_repo <app-name> branch` is taken into consideration.
+For more information, refer [Branch Analysis](https://docs.sonarsource.com/sonarqube-server/latest/analyzing-source-code/branch-analysis/setting-up-the-branch-analysis/){: external} documentation.

 Make sure that you add the correct login credentials and host URL to the configuration file.
 {: important}